 Protect Your Home with Insulation

 Homeowners often wonder if they need to insulate their crawl space if they have already installed encapsulation.
 Trust CNT Foundations when we tell you that you need to insulate your crawl space.
-Call our estimators in Greenville today for a free assessment on crawl space encapsulation and insulation.
+Call our Greenville crawl space insulation and thermal barrier installation experts today for a free assessment.

 Some foundation repair organizations will tell you that you don't have to "waste money" on insulation, but they are just lying to you to motivate you to buy their products.
 Your crawl space needs insulation and encapsulation together since science works in two different ways; let’s analyze them now.

 Insulation vs. Encapsulation

 Consider it this way: insulation attempts to control temperature while encapsulation attempts to control moisture.
 Building code says that you should have insulation in your home to make a thermal barrier between your home and your crawl space.
 This barrier keeps hot air in your home in the winter and cool air in your home in the summer.
 Without insulation, your unregulated crawl space would suck up the entirety of your warm and cool air and cause your electric bill to soar.
 Encapsulation keeps humidity from getting into your crawl space and causing mold and mildew.
 Moisture can come up from the ground through your home's foundation or come from condensation caused by your home's A/C duct work.
 Pairing encapsulation with a dehumidifier is the most ideal approach to tackle issues caused by humidity and keep moisture from invading your crawl space.
 You need to have the two cooperating in your crawl space for the best outcome.
 Remember that humidity and moisture will adversely influence your crawl space, but it doesn't influence your home's temperature – that is a different issue.
 Insulation is the answer for your temperature problems.
 It makes a thermal barrier that prevent heat sink.